kaylinli/kaylinli.github.io/Journalism.md

 </style>
 <h2>Journalism</h2>
+I have been a staff member of the Epic since junior year, and co-web editor senior year.
 Check out some of the work I've done for Lynbrook High School's newspaper, the Epic!
 <a href="lhsepic.com">lhsepic.com</a>

+<a href="writing"><h3>Writing</h3></a>